 We all benefited greatly from this deep and meaningful exposition.
 As they had said, we left the city of Qum for other destinations, and these two illustrious brothers stood steadfast for more than forty years against the cruel onslaught of the most prejudiced inhabitants of that city.
 Tempestuous opposition created by the oppressors could never shake them.
 Amidst storms of accusations they cried, “We believe!” and remained unshaken and unmoved.
 They continued to teach and to receive all the Bahá’ís who passed through Qum.

 To show the hazardous conditions under which the early believers lived and served, I would like to tell you another story which took place in the city of Qum.
-On one of my trips, the same Naddaf brothers told me of a Muslim friend they knew.
+On one of my trips, the same Naddáf brothers told me of a Muslim friend they knew.
 He was essentially spiritual, upright, and trustworthy, but he would not accept anything which was not sanctioned by the ‘ulamá.
 It was decided to meet this man in a garden far away from the tumult of the town.
 Our meeting was arranged and our conversation was carried on with mutual love and courtesy.
 In the course of the conversation, I said something remotely concerned with the Faith.
 Our friend realized what my purpose was and he kindly said, “What you say is true, but judgment of such matters lies in the hands of the ‘ulamá.
 Let us talk about countries and climates and the customs of tribes and nations.”

 I asked him, “Is it permissible for you to take a written question to the ‘ulamá and request them to give you a concise and proper answer?”